 The shelters, when activated, are staffed by Red Cross volunteers, Scotland County School System staff, Public Health and Department of Social Services staff.
 They provide shelter from an event that may be threatening the community, such as a hurricane; or shelter after an event that has destroyed homes, such as a tornado.
 Shelters are very basic.
 They usually provide a dry place to sleep and food of some type for the shelter occupants.

 Scotland County has four designated shelter locations.
 They are Scotland High School, which has a history of being opened most frequently in the past 25 years.
-Sycamore Lane Middle School is a shelter, and is usually the second shelter to be opened.
+Sycamore Lane Elementary School is a shelter, and is usually the second shelter to be opened.
 Carver Middle School, in the Laurel Hill area, and Spring Hill Middle School, in the Wagram area, are our other two shelter sites, but Scotland County has been spared from a major disaster requiring their operation and neither has ever been opened and operated as a shelter.

 In the event of the need for you and your family to evacuate to a shelter, it is recommended that you bring bedding for your entire family, that you bring any medication that you or your family members routinely take, that if you have small children that require dippers or baby food, bring those items with you too.
 If you have pets, shelters do not routinely allow pets.
 Try to make other arrangements for the safety of your pets if at all possible.
 Shelters are short term accommodations with very limited comforts.
 If you must evacuate from your home, you may want to consider staying with friends or family rather than staying at a shelter.